Bringing engineering to life across North Carolina through outreach, mentoring and education

 Lunch and snacks will be provided each day.
 All dietary needs will be accommodated.

-Camp will be staffed by school teachers, engineering students and NC State engineering staff members.
-The staff-to-student ratio is approximately 1:6.
+Camp will be staffed by schoolteachers, engineering students and NC State engineering staff members.
+The staff-to-student ratio is approximately 1:8.

 At Camp I and II activities will cover a variety of engineering fields and skills.
 At 9 a.m. students begin the morning by receiving a new engineering challenge.
 Students then split into small teams, working together to investigate the problem and find a solution.
 Students have plenty of break time and outside time to balance the challenging and fun design work they are completing.
 There is never a dull moment at the engineering camp.
 At the end of the day, all students gather to present their tested and improved designs.
-At least one major field trip is included each week related to projects on which the students are working.
+We usually have one field trip at camp related to projects on which the students are working.

 The Girls Middle School Video Game Design Camp will focus on computer engineering design challenges.
 Activities involve designing computer games, animated stories or helpful computer applications.
 No prior programming experience is necessary.
 You will work together and learn everything you need to know to be successful!

-All students entering 6th through 8th grade in Fall 2014 are welcome.
-Home-schooled students are encouraged to attend, as well.
-Only girls will be allowed to attend the Girls Middle School Game Maker camp offered July 14 - 18, 2014.
+All students entering 6th through 8th grade in Fall 2016 are welcome to apply.
+Home-schooled students are encouraged to apply, as well.
+Only girls will be allowed to attend the Girls Middle School Game Maker camp offered July 11 - 15, 2016.

-The only way to apply is via our online application tool.
-You can access it here or click on the "Login" button on the top right corner of this Web page.
+The only way to apply is via our online application tool, which will be available between January 6 and March 27, 2016.
+Look for the large red button on the top right corner of this Web page.
 Please bookmark the site so you can return to it to complete your application and check on the status.

 Application Time Line

-Admissions decisions will be based on student interest as determined by an age-appropriate personal statement, answering the question, "Why do you want to attend engineering summer camp?"
+Admissions decisions will be based on student interest as determined by his or her response of two short personal statements noted in Application Components above.
 Acceptance is not first come, first served—preference will not be given to early applicants.
-Unfortunately, in recent years, we have not had enough room for all of the students who were interested in attending camp.
-If you applied to camp last year and we were unable to find a spot for you, we will make an extra effort to find a place for you this year
+In recent years, we have not had enough room for all of the students who were interested in attending camp.
+If you applied to camp last year, and we were unable to find a spot for you, we will make an extra effort to find a place for you this year